blossm-network/toolbox/README.md

       service: "your-team-service",
       network: "your-team.network"
     },
-    //... there'll be other things in the context that.
+    //... there'll be other things in the context.
   }
 }
 ```